-Usually when water looks dirty, it's because of changes in the direction that the water flows in the pipes (e.g., due to a water main break).
+Usually when water looks dirty, it's because of a change in the direction or the rate of flow of the water in the pipes (e.g., due to a water main break).
 Sediment at the bottom of the pipes gets stirred up and causes dirty water.
 You should wait until the water is clear before you drink it.
 If the water is dirty, we also recommend that you wait until the water runs clear, before doing laundry or using the dishwasher.